Soda bread

-Soda bread is a variety of quick bread traditionally made in a variety of cuisines in which sodium bicarbonate (otherwise known as "baking soda", or in Ireland, "bread soda") is used as a leavening agent instead of the traditional yeast.
-The ingredients of traditional soda bread are flour, baking soda, salt, and buttermilk.
-The buttermilk in the dough contains lactic acid, which reacts with the baking soda to form tiny bubbles of carbon dioxide.
+Soda bread is a variety of quick bread made in many cuisines in which sodium bicarbonate (otherwise known as "baking soda", or in Ireland, "bread soda") is used as a leavening agent instead of yeast.
+The basic ingredients of soda bread are flour, baking soda, salt, and buttermilk.
+The buttermilk contains lactic acid, which reacts with the baking soda to form bubbles of carbon dioxide.
 Other ingredients can be added, such as butter, egg, raisins, or nuts.
-An advantage of quick breads is their ability to be prepared quickly and reliably, without requiring the time-consuming skilled labor and temperature control needed for traditional yeast breads.
+Quick breads can be prepared quickly and reliably, without requiring the time and labor needed for kneaded yeast breads.

 Preparation

-Soda bread is made with coarse flour (either white or whole meal), or a mix of the two depending on the recipe.
-High protein flour is not needed for this bread as the texture is described as being "moist and crumbly".
-Other whole grains (such as rolled oats) may be added to create different varieties.
-This bread does not have to be kneaded and bakers caution that kneading can toughen the dough.
+Soda bread is made with coarse flour, white, whole meal, or a mix.
+High-protein flour is not used because the preferred texture is "moist and crumbly".
+Other grains (such as rolled oats) may be added.
+Soda bread is generally not kneaded because kneading can toughen it.

-Buttermilk or sour milk is traditionally the liquid ingredient due to its reaction with the soda.
+Buttermilk or sour milk is the usual liquid acid ingredient.

-Some recipes may add olive oil or eggs, or sweeteners like molasses, sugar, treacle, or honey, but these are not part of the basic recipe.
+Variants may add olive oil, eggs, molasses, sugar, treacle, or honey.